The Department of Spanish at SLU-Madrid offers a unique setting for its Bachelor of Arts and Master of Arts degrees in Spanish.

 The master’s program is suited to those planning or already engaged in professional careers such as teaching or international affairs.
 Many M.A. in Spanish graduates also pursue studies beyond the M.A. degree in Spanish or a related field.

 At both the undergraduate and graduate level, academic trips to places throughout Spain are incorporated into the curriculum of various classes to enhance the classroom experience.
-Students put their Spanish conversation skills into practice in local markets and visit sites such as the Biblioteca Nacional, the Real Academic Española, museums and historical monuments.
+Students put their Spanish conversation skills into practice in local markets and visit sites such as the Biblioteca Nacional, the Real Academia Española, museums and historical monuments.